kdheepak/blog/content/06-mac-tweaks.md

 category: blog
 date: 2015-03-21T19:00:00-06:00
 tags: OSX
-summary: OSX is more customizable that you think.
+summary: OSX is more customizable than you think.
 Here are a bunch of tweaks that I found useful.
 ---

 **_Update_**: I've decided to maintain a repo [here](https://github.com/kdheepak/dotfiles/blob/master/.osx) instead.